Meeting Becomes a Flashpoint

 Some residents also criticized U.S. Rep. Debbie Dingell, Washtenaw County Commissioner Justin Hodge and Washtenaw County Commissioner Annie Somerville, saying officials outside the township have not done enough to help.

 That criticism has prompted public responses.
 Hodge defended Somerville, saying she has been unfairly scapegoated for a project she has worked to place guardrails around.
-Somerville, whose district includes Ypsilanti Township, has also pointed to her voting record, saying she supported county actions opposing data center tax exemptions, encouraging local moratoriums and backing efforts to rescind the $100 million state grant for the U-M/Los Alamos project.
+Somerville, whose district includes Ypsilanti Township, has pointed to her voting record, saying she supported county actions opposing data center tax exemptions, encouraging local moratoriums and backing efforts to rescind the $100 million state grant for the U-M/Los Alamos project.

 For Ypsilanti Township, the immediate question is what happens when local officials oppose a university-backed project but have limited zoning and tax authority over it.